What is azathioprine?

 The pneumonia (new-mow-nee-uh) vaccine and yearly flu vaccines don’t affect azathioprine and are perfectly safe to have while you’re taking it.
 It’s very important to have these to reduce your risk of infection.

 Avoid having live vaccines, such as MMR (measles, mumps and rubella) or yellow fever.
-Vaccines for chickenpox and shingles are also live and should be avoided.
+Vaccines for chickenpox are also live and should be avoided if you're on azathioprine.

 If you’re unsure about whether you should be having a vaccine, have a chat with your rheumatology team first.